janetschel/advent-of-go-2020/calendar/day-05/README.md

 I first thought the range for the column is `0` to `8` and not `0` to `7`, which lead me to some wrong answers (but also to some correct ones).
 This was the reason, why it took me so long to debug :(
 After 20 minutes of trying I decided to re-read the problem and found my error (finally).

-Also, I got a little cought up in the second part, since I did not immediatly understand what the problem was aksin for.
+Also, I got a little cought up in the second part, since I did not immediatly understand what the problem was asking for.
 I needed to re-read this several times.

 Besides that, I had no problems at all with this problem and really enjoyed it.
 It also seems that the problems don't get as hard as quickly as they did in 2019.